m0t0k1ch1/isucon3-scala/README.md

 > container:start
 ```

-before you open the application, you have to create tables
+Before you open the application, you have to create tables.

-* Create Tables
+* create tables
 [http://localhost:8080/db/create-tables](http://localhost:8080/db/create-tables)

-then, you can open the application
+Then, you can open the application

-* Index
+* index
 [http://localhost:8080](http://localhost:8080)